hroland/vsc-framer/README.md

 ## Introduction

 Framer Syntax is a dark theme that has been designed with focus and clarity in mind while containing the characteristic Framer colors.
-By using many visual aids like specific selection highlighting and custom widget styling Framer Syntax helps you visualise and understand the structure of your code, even while editing the largest files.
+By using visual aids like specific selection highlighting and custom widget styling, the Framer Syntax helps you visualize and understand the structure of your code, even while editing large files.

-With support for popular coding languages like HTML, CSS, Javascript and JSON you have everything you need to build amazing products for the web platform with flair and clarity.
+This theme supports popular coding languages like HTML, CSS, JS, React and JSON, giving you everything you need to build amazing products for the Web.

 ## Installation